docker/docs/docker-hub/builds/advanced.md

 command in the hook or your automated process does not complete.

 To override these phases, create a folder called `hooks` in your source code repository at the same directory level as your Dockerfile.
-Create a file called `hooks/build`, `hooks/test`, or `hooks/push` and include commands that the builder process can execute, such as `docker` and `bash` commands (prefixed appropriately with `#!/bin/bash`).
+Create a script called `hooks/build`, `hooks/test`, or `hooks/push` and give it execution privileges.
+This can be a shell, Perl or Python script, or anything that can be executed by the Linux based runner.

 ## Custom build phase hooks